 Tip: Tax law treats home purchase mortgage points differently from refinance mortgage points.
 Refinance loan points get deducted over the life of your loan.
 So if you paid $1,000 in points for a 10-year refinance, you’re entitled to deduct $100 per year on your Schedule A.

-The Fine Print for Deducting Points
+The Fine Print for the Mortgage Points Deduction

 1. Your mortgage must be used to buy or build your primary residence, and the loan must be secured by that residence.
 Your primary home is the one you live in most of the time.
 As long as it has cooking equipment, a toilet, and you can sleep in it, your main residence can be a house, a trailer, or a boat.

 Points paid on a second home have to be deducted over the life of your loan.